Azure/aks-engine/examples/addons/container-monitoring/README.md

 }

 ```
-> Note: If the AKS-Engine version is v0.38.5 or higher, the clusterName will be the dnsPrefix of the cluster.
-If the AKS Engine version is v0.29.1 or ACS-Engine Kubernetes cluster, then default clusterName is my_acs_cluster_name in the container monitoring addon.
+> Note: If the AKS Engine version is v0.38.5 or higher, the clusterName will be the dnsPrefix of the cluster.
+If the AKS Engine version is v0.29.1 or ACS Engine Kubernetes cluster, then default clusterName is my_acs_cluster_name in the container monitoring addon.
 In  AKS Engine version is less than v0.38.5, the default cluster name is aks-engine-cluster.

-Example command to create AKS-Engine cluster with monitoring addon
+Example command to create AKS Engine cluster with monitoring addon
 `aks-engine deploy --subscription-id <subscriptionId> --client-id <clientId> --client-secret <clientSecret> --dns-prefix <dnsPrefix> --location <location> --api-model  <kubernetes.json>`

 You can validate that the addon is running as expected with the following commands: